Pitbull Myths

 with no foundation in factual data."

-teeth of pit bulls show that, in proportion to their size, their jaw structure and thus its inferred functional
+MYTH: American Pit Bull Terriers lock their jaws.
+Dr. Brisbin: "The few studies which have been conducted of the structure of the skulls, mandibles and teeth of pit bulls show that, in proportion to their size, their jaw structure and thus its inferred functional

 morphology, is no different than that of any breed of dog.